crispab/codekvast/DEVELOPMENT-GUIDE.md

 #### Updating the canned responses

-Canned responses has to be re-captured every time the warehouse REST API has been changed.
+Canned responses has to be re-captured every time the dashboard REST API has been changed.

 The canned response for `/webapp/v1/methods` is captured by executing

-    curl -X GET --header 'Accept: application/json' 'http://localhost:8080/webapp/v1/methods?signature=%25&maxResults=100'|jq . > product/warehouse/src/webapp/src/app/test/canned/v1/MethodData.json
+    curl -X GET --header 'Accept: application/json' 'http://localhost:8080/webapp/v1/methods?signature=%25&maxResults=100'|jq . > product/dashboard/src/webapp/src/app/test/canned/v1/MethodData.json
-    git add product/warehouse/src/webapp/src/app/test/canned/v1/MethodData.json
+    git add product/dashboard/src/webapp/src/app/test/canned/v1/MethodData.json

-from the root directory while `./gradlew :product:warehouse:bootRun` is running.
+from the root directory while `./gradlew :product:dashboard:bootRun` is running.
-When doing the capture, make sure that data from the three above mentioned sample apps is stored in the warehouse.
+When doing the capture, make sure that data from the three above mentioned sample apps is stored in the dashboard.

 (The JSON response is piped through `jq .` to make it more pretty for the human eye.)